verdaux/BookNotes/Phrases/Impressors 25.md

 - [ ] I won’t allow myself to pee until I’ve finished.
 - [ ] Discomfort, confusion and rage are my faithful muses.
 - [ ] I believe you find your friends at the doorstep of your passions.
+- [ ] I truly believe that gods is just an inaccurate way of saying dogs.